snowdj/beautiful-jekyll/general.md

 - Issam Laradji
 - Bita Nejat
 - Wenyi Wang

-**Synopsis**: We introduce basic principles and techniques in the fields of data mining and machine learning.
-These are some of the key tools behind the emerging field of data science and the popularity of the "big data" buzzword.
-These techniques are now running behind the scenes to discover patterns and make predictions in various applications in our daily lives.
-We'll focus on many of the core data mining and machine learning technologies, with motivating applications from a variety of disciplines.

 ## Prerequisites
 * Basic algorithms and data structures (CPSC 221, or both of CPSC 260 and EECE 320 as well as one of CPSC 210, EECE 201, or EECE 309).